The first criticism is by the Real Business Cycle people:

 The IS function (I)

-The simplest economy is one where GDP is equal to consumption.
+The simplest economy of all is one where GDP is equal to consumption.

 The output-gap depends upon the expected output gap , and the difference between the expected real interest rate and the natural real interest rate .